Rules of Engagement/FAQ

 Drop me an e-mail or call me.
 I might.

-I’m most likely to do shows on stuff that I might actually do.
+I’m most likely to do shows about stuff that I might actually do.
 This is mostly about hands-on experiences that the average listener is capable of doing himself or herself with the right training and opportunity.

 I’m less likely to do shows on stuff that I can’t do myself.
 Unless it’s extraordinarily cool or it captures my imagination.
-Like the Shuttle Carrier Aircraft.
-Oooooh.
-Aaaaaah.

 And I might as well anger the RC community now and get it over with.
 I’m vanishingly unlikely to do anything on radio- or remotely-controlled anything unless they let me actually fly a Predator with live weapons or surveillance systems.
 I appreciate the technical skill required to build and fly RC aircraft.
 But they’re toys.
 They will never, ever, ever be as cool as airplanes that you can climb into and fly.
 Get over it.